-Leverage and Volatility Risk: Option contracts ordinarily have leverage inherent in their terms.
-The low initial investment normally required in trading options permits a high degree of leverage.
-Accordingly, a relatively small price movement in the underlying reference instrument may result in an immediate and substantial loss.
-The use of leverage may also cause the Fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations or to meet collateral requirements.
-The use of options can amplify the effects of market volatility on the Fund's share price.
+Leverage and Volatility Risk: Derivative contracts ordinarily have leverage inherent in their terms.
+The low margin deposits normally required in trading derivatives permit a high degree of leverage.
+Accordingly, a relatively small price movement may result in an immediate and substantial loss to the Fund.
+The use of leverage may also cause the Fund to liquidate portfolio positions when it would not be advantageous to do so in order to satisfy its obligations or to meet margin requirements.
+The use of leveraged derivatives can magnify the Fund's potential for gain or loss and, therefore, amplify the effects of market volatility on the Fund's share price.

-Liquidity Risk: Although it is anticipated that the options traded will be actively traded, it is possible that particular options might be difficult to purchase or sell, possibly preventing the Fund from executing positions at an advantageous time or price, or possibly requiring it to dispose of other investments at unfavorable times or prices in order to satisfy its obligations.
+Liquidity Risk: It is possible that particular derivative investments might be difficult to purchase or sell, possibly preventing the Fund from executing positions at an advantageous time or price, or possibly requiring the Fund to dispose of other investments at unfavorable times or prices in order to satisfy its obligations.